-Siddhartha’s periodic recognitions of Om punctuate moments of awakening in his life and function to further guide his reflection and spiritual growth.
-He first meditates on Om as a boy in his hometown, helping him decide to leave town for further spiritual growth.
+Siddhartha’s periodic recognition of Om punctuates moments of awakening in his life and functions to further guide his reflection and spiritual growth.
+He first meditates on Om as a boy in his hometown; this helps him decide to leave town for further spiritual growth.

 Later in the book, on the brink of his suicide, Siddhartha recalls Om and it soothes him, reminding him of his true objective: